NEBRASKA

 (1834 - 1862), Bellevue

-This was the state's first permanent white settlement.
+This post became the nucleus of the state's first permanent white settlement.

 Fort Crook